mjordan/islandora_bagger/README.md

 # Used by the 'AddFileFromTemplate' plugin.
 # template_path can be absolute or relative to the Islandora Bagger directory.
 template_path: 'templates/mods.twig'
-# template_output_filename will be assigned to the file generated from the teamplate,
+# template_output_filename will be assigned to the file generated from the template,
 # which will be added to the Bag's data directory.
 You may include a subdirectory
 # or subdirectories as part of the filename.
 templated_output_filename: 'metadata/MODS.xml'